Canon T7i vs Sony A7 II

 Review summary: Canon T7i vs Sony A7 II

-So what conclusions can be drawn?
+So how do things add up?
 Is the Canon T7i better than the Sony A7 II or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.